spoonapps/docs/doc/reference/spoonide/overview.md

 	</tr>
 	<tr>
 		<td><b>Sandbox Location</b></td>
-		<td>By default, the sandbox is placed in the **@APPDATALOCAL@\Spoon\Sandbox\@TITLE@\@VERSION@** folder, where **@APPDATALOCAL@** represents the **local Application Data** folder, and **@TITLE@** and **@VERSION@** represent the application title and version.
-In addition to the standard root folder variables, the sandbox location can contain the following variables:
+		<td>By default, the sandbox is placed in the <b>@APPDATALOCAL@\Spoon\Sandbox\@TITLE@\@VERSION@</b> folder, where <b>@APPDATALOCAL@</b> represents the <b>local Application Data</b> folder, and <b>@TITLE@</b> and <b>@VERSION@</b> represent the application title and version.
+In addition to the standard root folder variables, the sandbox location can contain the following variables:<br/><br/><b>@TITLE@</b>: Product title<br/><b>@PUBLISHER@</b>:  Product publisher<br/><b>@VERSION@</b>:  Full version string, in dotted quad format<br/><b>@WEBSITE@</b>:  Publisher website<br/><b>@BUILDTIME@</b>: Virtual application build time, in a format similar to <b>2008.02.01T08.00</b>.<br/><br/>With the exception of the <b>@BUILDTIME@</b> variable (set automatically), these variables are based on the values specified in the <b>Properties</b> section of <b>Settings</b>.</td>

-**@TITLE@**: Product title
-**@PUBLISHER@**:  Product publisher
-**@VERSION@**:  Full version string, in dotted quad format **@WEBSITE@**:  Publisher website
-**@BUILDTIME@**: Virtual application build time, in a format similar to **2008.02.01T08.00**.

-With the exception of the **@BUILDTIME@** variable (set automatically), these variables are based on the values specified in the **Properties** section of **Settings**.</td>
 	</tr>
 	<tr>
 		<td><b>Working Directory</b></td>
-		<td>**Working Directory** determines the active directory at the time of process launch.

-Use **Startup File Directory** sets the working directory to the directory of the virtual application startup file.
-In the case of a jukeboxed application, the working directory is set to the directory of the startup file specified on the jukebox command line.

-Use **Current Directory** sets the working directory to the directory from which the virtual application is launched.

-Use **Specified Path** enables you to specify a working directory.
-This specification can include environment and well-known root folder variables.

-The working directory is set to the directory of the startup file by default.</td>
+		<td><b>Working Directory</b> determines the active directory at the time of process launch. <br/><br/>Use <b>Startup File Directory</b> sets the working directory to the directory of the virtual application startup file.
+In the case of a jukeboxed application, the working directory is set to the directory of the startup file specified on the jukebox command line. <br/><br/>Use <b>Current Directory</b> sets the working directory to the directory from which the virtual application is launched. <br/><br/>Use <b>Specified Path</b> enables you to specify a working directory.
+This specification can include environment and well-known root folder variables. <br/><br/>The working directory is set to the directory of the startup file by default.</td>
 	</tr>
 	<tr>
 		<td><b>Application Type</b></td>
 		<td>If you select an executable startup file, Spoon IDE automatically configures the virtual application to run in the same subsystem as the startup file.
 If you select a non-executable startup file, you must manually override the application type.
 Most applications execute in the GUI subsystem.
 To override the application type, select the mode from the Application Type menu in the Process Configuration section of the Settings panel.
 The Inherit mode sets the application type based on the type of the startup file.</td>
 	</tr>
 	<tr>
 		<td><b>Target Architecture</b></td>
-		<td>**x86**:  Use this option for applications that were packaged using the snapshot process on x86 systems.
-This option maps the **Program Files** directory to **C:\Program Files** on x86 systems or to **C:\Program Files (x86)** on x64 systems. .NET applications compiled to target any CPU architecture always run as 32-bit applications.

-**x64**:  Use this option for applications that were packaged using the snapshot process on x64 systems.
-This option maps the **Program Files** directory to **C:\Program Files** on x64 systems.
-The **Program Files (x86)** directory is mapped to **C:\Program Files** on x86 systems and **C:\Program Files (x86)** on x64 systems. .NET applications compiled to target any CPU architecture run as 32-bit applications on x86 systems and 64-bit applications on x64 systems.

-**Any CPU**:  This option maps the **Program Files** directory to **C:\Program Files** on x86 systems and **C:\Program Files** on x64 systems. .NET applications compiled to target any CPU architecture run as 32-bit applications on x86 systems and 64-bit applications on x64 systems.
-Use this option to place a .NET application that is compiled to target any CPU architecture in the **Program Files** folder.
+		<td><b>Target Architecture</b> is automatically captured during the snapshot process and generally should not be altered for applications packaged through the snapshot process.<ul><li><b>x86</b>:  Use this option for applications that were packaged using the snapshot process on x86 systems.
+This option maps the <b>Program Files</b> directory to <b>C:\Program Files</b> on x86 systems or to <b>C:\Program Files (x86)</b> on x64 systems. .NET applications compiled to target any CPU architecture always run as 32-bit applications. </li><li><b>x64</b>:  Use this option for applications that were packaged using the snapshot process on x64 systems.
+This option maps the <b>Program Files</b> directory to <b>C:\Program Files</b> on x64 systems.
+The <b>Program Files (x86)</b> directory is mapped to <b>C:\Program Files</b> on x86 systems and <b>C:\Program Files (x86)</b> on x64 systems. .NET applications compiled to target any CPU architecture run as 32-bit applications on x86 systems and 64-bit applications on x64 systems.</li><li><b>Any CPU</b>:  This option maps the <b>Program Files</b> directory to <b>C:\Program Files</b> on x86 systems and <b>C:\Program Files</b> on x64 systems. .NET applications compiled to target any CPU architecture run as 32-bit applications on x86 systems and 64-bit applications on x64 systems.
+Use this option to place a .NET application that is compiled to target any CPU architecture in the <b>Program Files</b> folder.</li></ul></td>

-**Target Architecture** is automatically captured during the snapshot process and generally should not be altered for applications packaged through the snapshot process.</td>
 	</tr>
 	<tr>
 		<td><b>Environment Variables</b></td>
 		<td>Most virtual environment variables overwrite any environment variables defined in the host environment.
-However, **PATH** and **PATHEXT** environment variables always merge with the corresponding host environment variables.

-Environment variables are automatically captured and merged during the snapshot delta process.</td>
+However, <b>PATH</b> and <b>PATHEXT</b> environment variables always merge with the corresponding host environment variables.<br/><br/>Environment variables are automatically captured and merged during the snapshot delta process.</td>
 	</tr>
 	<tr>
 		<td><b>Virtual Services</b></td>
 		<td>Windows services are specialized applications that run in the background.
 They are typically responsible for providing system services such as database services, network traffic handling, web request processing, and other server functionality.
 Many applications install and require specific services in order to function properly.
 Spoon IDE fully supports virtualization of certain Windows services. <br/> <br/> Service installation and settings are captured automatically during the snapshot process.
-The primary exception occurs with virtualized applications intended to run as background worker services (for example, virtualized web servers); in this case, it is often required to enable the **Keep Alive** option.</td>
+The primary exception occurs with virtualized applications intended to run as background worker services (for example, virtualized web servers); in this case, it is often required to enable the <b>Keep Alive</b> option.</td>
 	</tr>
 	<tr>
 		<td><b>SVMs</b></td>